Claude Connectors Tutorial: Build and Deploy a Connector to Claude

 - MCP App tutorial - the complete step-by-step for building resources, tools, simulations, and automated tests.

-- Claude simulator - covers the multi-host simulator in detail.
+- Claude inspector - covers the multi-host inspector in detail.

 - Testing guide - covers unit tests and e2e tests with cross-host coverage.